HagEstad Law Group, PLLC logo

 Despite the fact that a revocable living trust serves as a cornerstone of estate planning, it is not the sole document needed to comprehensively address all aspects of one's estate.
 In addition to the RLT, it is advisable to create a pour-over will to account for any assets not included in the trust and to designate a guardian for minor children.

 Furthermore, powers of attorney play a crucial role in comprehensive estate planning.
 For instance, the RLT does not dictate who can make healthcare decisions on your behalf if you become incapacitated, nor does it specify end-of-life preferences.
-Therefore, a healthcare power of attorney is essential, as they can make medical decisions in such circumstances.
+Therefore, a healthcare power of attorney is essential, as it can make medical decisions in such circumstances.

 Similarly, a financial power of attorney empowers an agent to manage assets not included in the RLT if you are unable to do so yourself, offering vital support for managing assets like beneficiary deeds or pay-on-death designations.